Details

 • Lab-integrated data science, factorial experiments, and Python scripting (instrumentation control and data analysis)

-After students complete the campus portion of the curriculum in the first two quarters, the students find paid internships with industry partners or are paired with a faculty member where they get involved in a research project.
-After the completion of the program the students graduate with M.S. degree in Physics.
+After students complete the campus portion of the curriculum in the first two quarters, the students find six or nine month paid internships or alternatively could be paired with a faculty member where they get involved in a research project.
+After the completion of the program the students graduate with an M.S. degree in Applied Physics.

 Schedule: